English as a Second Language Endorsement - Arizona Department of Education, Endorsement

-- After you have completed the appropriate courses, you can obtain the endorsement by applying directly to the Arizona Department of Education.
-Please be aware that to receive an endorsement, you must also be certified to teach elementary, secondary, or special education; the endorsement alone does not certify you to teach in Arizona.
-Please note that all endorsements are granted through the Arizona Department of Education.
+After you have completed the appropriate courses, you can obtain the endorsement by applying directly to the Arizona Department of Education.
+To receive an endorsement, you must also be certified to teach elementary, secondary, or special education; the endorsement alone does not certify you to teach in Arizona.
+All endorsements are granted through the Arizona Department of Education.

-Visit the Arizona Department of Education page for Educator Certification for more information and access to the applications for endorsements: http://www.azed.gov/educator-certification/certificate-requirement/endorsements/
+Visit the Arizona Department of Education Educator Certification website for more information and access to the applications for endorsements.

 Overview Accordion Closed

 Details Accordion Closed

 The practicum experience may be waived by documenting two years of certified teaching experience in a bilingual setting.